 - Then, click the gear icon in the upper-right corner of the pop-up.

 - Go to Writing Style and select your preferred option next to I write in.

-Alternatively, you can also go to https://account.grammarly.com/customize/language directly and update your language preference there.
+Alternatively, you can go to https://account.grammarly.com/customize/language directly and update your language preference there.
 Keep in mind that updating your language preference will apply the corresponding setting to all Grammarly product offerings you use.

 Note: Grammarly doesn’t support other languages at this time.

 To learn more about language preference and differences between dialects, visit this page.

 Some of your settings are available directly within Grammarly for Windows or Grammarly for Mac.
 To access them, click the floating Grammarly widget and click the gear icon in the upper-right corner of the pop-up.

 - View applications where Grammarly was turned off.

 - Update your writing style and activate Grammarly’s tone detector.